 - Pain when relieving yourself whilst on period.

 - Feeling sick, having constipation or diarrhoea or having blood in your urine while you are on your period.

 - Difficulty getting pregnant.

 Anti – inflammatory properties

 One of the main ways CBD can help is through its natural anti – inflammatory properties.
-Endometriosis is a chronic inflammatory disease and CBD is a natural anti – inflammatory.
+Endometriosis is a chronic inflammatory disease.

 NSAID’s such as ibuprofen are one of the most frequently prescribed treatments for endometriosis.
 However, many people do not like taking these regularly as they can have many side effects such as thinning your blood and can have gastrointestinal side effects.